Complete Unbiased Reviews and Buyer's Guide to select the Best Hybrid Table Saw (5 Top Saws Reviewed)

 Aside from the features that are specific each saw (listed above), it would also be very beneficial to understand the practical features that come with every hybrid table saw.
 These features will make it easier for you to use the hybrid table saw at its highest capacity.

 A lot of woodworkers don’t like this feature, primarily because it get’s in the way while they cut.
 Professionals have been in the shop long enough that they know to watch out for the blade, but this isn’t always the case with newbie woodworkers.
-A saw’s blade guard sits on top of the blade to help keep your (and others in your garage or shop’s) extremities safe from harm.
+A heavy duty table saw’s blade guard sits on top of the blade to help keep your (and others in your garage or shop’s) extremities safe from harm.
 The blade isn’t the only way to hurt yourself with a hybrid table saw, or any other woodworking tool for that matter, but it sure is the most common.

 On the other hand, the riving knife is a metal plate which stays behind the blade of the table saw.
 Its main purpose is to prevent the risk of kickback while you work.
 It can also be a splitter located behind the blade to serve the same purpose.
 This is another practical safety feature for you to consider when choosing saws.
+When looking for the best hybrid table saw, make sure it has a riving knife, hopefully a quick release riving knife.

 One of the most popular features that all of our selections for best hybrid table saw have is a cutting fence.
 A hybrid fence ranges from 30 to 52 inches with the majority being 36 inches.
 The benfits of a larger fence is that your hybrid will have more rip capacity and be able to cut thicker wood.
 The downsides of a hybrid with a very large fence is that it can get in the way if you don’t have a very large shop and don’t find yourself ripping wide pieces of wood very often.